scfx/tedge-file-management-plugin/Readme.md

 ## Installation

+### 1. Add config file

-1. Add the `file-management.json` file to the device.
+Add the `file-management.json` file to the device.
 The Plugin expects the file to be located at `/etc/tedge/c8y/file-management.json`.
 The plugin expects the file to be json with the following fields:

 ```bash
 sudo nano /etc/tedge/c8y/file-management.json